hdg204/DoctorsAsDataScientists/README.md

 ### Exercises

-What percentage of the data have hypertension?
+You're interested in the links between obesity and hpertension.
+First, find what percentage of the data have hypertension?

 How is this different in people with a BMI over or under 25?